ikhvorost/DLog/README.md

 ### `trace`

-Log the current function name or a message (if it is provided) to help in debugging problems during the development:
+Log the current function name and a message (if it is provided) to help in debugging problems during the development:

 ``` swift
 func startup() {